Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

 Mists hide your allies, concealing their position as they slip in and out of the mists.
-Select a creature within range, and for the duration of this effects they gain the following boons:
+Select a creature within range.
+For the duration of this miracle they gain the following boons:

-- whenever they use the Hide minor action, before you choose your hiding spots, a number of tiles equal to the number of hiding places they rolled become heavily shrouded until they lose the hidden status
+- whenever they use the Hide minor action, before they choose their hiding spots, a number of tiles of their choice equal to the number of hiding places they rolled become heavily shrouded until they lose the hidden status
-- whenever they use the Hide minor action, they move by teleportation to your hiding spots, allowing you to avoid triggering tile effects or attacks of opportunity
+- whenever they use the Hide minor action, they move by teleportation to their hiding spots, allowing them to avoid triggering tile effects or attacks of opportunity
 - they have advantage on all skill checks made to use the Hide minor action in combat

 ### Curse of Despair